mantorok1/homebridge-omnilink-platform/README.md

     npm install -g homebridge-omnilink-platform

 ## Configuration
 This is a platform plugin that will register accessories and their services with the bridge provided by Homebridge.
-The plugin will attempt to discover your Omni controller's objects (ie. zones, areas, buttons) automatically thus requiring minimal configuration to the `config.json` file.
+The plugin will attempt to discover your Omni controller's objects (ie. zones, areas, buttons, etc.) automatically thus requiring minimal configuration to the `config.json` file.

 If you find the default config is not correct for your system or not to your liking there are some overrides you can define in the `config.json` file.